 - Chia seeds — Chia seeds become gelatinous when exposed to liquids and we’re using that thickening agent here too.

 - Lemon juice — Use fresh or bottled lemon juice.

 - Monkfruit (or sweetener of choice) — Adding a sweetener is optional based on your desired sweetness and the ripeness of your fruit.
 Some berries are so sweet they may not need sweeteners, however, others are more tart.
 I like using Monkfruit but you can use a teaspoon or two of maple syrup, agave, or your sweetener of choice.

 How to Make Chia Jam

-Personally, my favorite of all of these flavor options is either the blackberry, blueberry, or raspberry chia seed jam.
-Of course, you can also mix them all together!
+Personally, my favorite of all of the flavor options is either blackberry, blueberry, or raspberry chia seed jam.
+Of course, you can also mix them all together.

 If you’re making strawberry chia jam, I do have one more ingredient I recommend, but there’s more on that below.
 First, let’s go into the steps to make a chia jam.